-- Take a 25cm fluted tart tin with a removable base and line just the bast with baking paper.
+- Take a 9 inch fluted tart tin with a removable base and line just the base with baking paper.

 - Roll the chilled dough out between 2 sheets of lightly floured baking paper to about 3-4 mm thick.
 Gently peel back the baking paper on one side to release the dough, then lay the baking paper back over.
 Flip it over and gently peel off the other piece of baking paper and discard.
 Carefully flip the pastry sheet over onto your prepared baking tin.
 Press the pastry into the corners and up the sides, then use the rolling pin to roll across the top and remove any overhanging dough.
 Chill in the freezer for 15 mins.

 - Preheat oven to 180C / 350 / 160C fan forced.